-- Enter into development agreement for up to \$20 million in support of the County's Restorative Care Village at LAC+USC Medical Center. - Underwrite and execute loan agreements for six projects. - Begin or continue construction of 400 housing units. - Receive Certificates of Occupancy for 500 housing units.
+- Enter into development agreement for up to \$20 million in support of the County's Restorative Care Village at LAC+USC Medical Center. - Underwrite and execute loan agreements for six projects. - Begin or continue construction of 400 housing units.

 AFFORDABLE HOUSING TRUST FUND (AHTF)